-- 18.4 COMPENSATORY TIME Compensatory time up to eighty (80) hours at the applicable rate, may be accrued at the Employee's discretion to be taken at a mutually agreeable time. - 18.4.1 Compensatory time accumulated beyondin excess of eighty (80) hours shall be givenpaid out to the Employee either in compensatory time off or pay at the applicableemployees current regular -rate atof pay in the Employer's discretion pay-period it was accumulated. - 18.4.2 An Employee may accrue more than eighty (80) hours of compensatory time in preparation of an extended period of leave, if mutually agreed upon by the Employee and the Employer. - 18.5 Except in emergencies, the Employer shall post the new shift schedules seventy-two (72) hours in advance of said shift change.
-Any shift change which is mutually agreed upon shall not apply to this section. - 18.6 SRO COMPENSATORY TIME-The person assigned and acting as the SRO per Article 20 shall be allowed to accumulate Compensatory Time, without limit, into an SRO Comp Time bank for overtime hours as part of their SRO duties.
+- 18.4 COMPENSATORY TIME Compensatory time up to eighty (80) hours at the applicable rate, may be accrued at the Employee's discretion to be taken at a mutually agreeable time. - 18.4.1 Compensatory time accumulated beyond eighty (80) hours shall be given to the Employee either in compensatory time off or pay at the applicable rate at the Employer's discretion. - 18.4.2 An Employee may accrue more than eighty (80) hours of compensatory time in preparation of an extended period of leave, if mutually agreed upon by the Employee and the Employer. - 18.5 Except in emergencies, the Employer shall post the new shift schedules seventy-two (72) hours in advance of said shift change.
+Any shift change which is mutually agreed upon shall not apply to this section. - 18.6 SRO COMPENSATORY TIME The person assigned and acting as the SRO per Article 20 shall be allowed to accumulate Compensatory Time, without limit, into an SRO Comp Time bank for overtime hours as part of their SRO duties.
 Any SRO Compensatory Time over forty (40) hours earned but not taken by August 31st will be paid out during the first payroll in September.
 Regular overtime hours not associated with SRO duties shall be saved as regular Compensatory Time in accordance with the CBA and subject to the limitations of the CBA.